dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ## Verify

 When the signer receives a delegation chain request for a global identity, it must verify that the canisters targets trust the relying party making the request.
-The signer can use the following method to get a list of trusted origins for each canister target and then verify if the relying party is within each list.
+The signer can use the below method to get a list of trusted origins for each canister target and then verify if the relying party is within each list.

 ### icrc28_get_trusted_origins